-They can then be printed and sent to the Cherry County Extension Office by June 15, 2017.
+They can then be printed and sent to the Cherry County Extension Office by June 14, 2019.
 Or, they are available at the office.
-The only exceptions to this deadline are Horse IDs for District and State Horse Shows, which are due May 12 and Market Beef are due April 15.
+The only exceptions to this deadline are Horse IDs for District and State Horse Shows, which are due in May and Market Beef are due June 14.
 If you are planning to exhibit at State Fair or AkSarBen, pay close attention to guidelines about the DNA, Breeding Nomination Cards and EID tag requirements.

 Sandhills Production Beef Class - The purpose of the Sandhills Production 4-H class is to encourage youth to understand and implement the production side of a beef project.
 It is intended to motivate members to become involved in the cow/calf industry that is prevalent in the Sandhills.
 Youth will have an understanding of the industry that is important to Nebraska’s economy.
 4-Hers will understand and implement a recordkeeping system and be able to communicate key elements of raising cattle in the Sandhills and the production practices unique to the Sandhills area.
 Through this project youth will be motivated, upon completing their educational career, to live and produce cattle in the Sandhills.
-The updated 2017 guidelines are now available.
-Please contact Jody Dexter if you need additional information.
+The updated guidelines are now available.
+Please contact the Extension Office if you need additional information.

-New QA Curriculum called Youth for the Quality Care of Animals (YQCA) - Anyone who has not registered for the LQA online course for 2017 should now navigate to the NEW online YQCA course at yqca.learngrow.io.
+New QA Curriculum called Youth for the Quality Care of Animals (YQCA) - Anyone who has not registered for the LQA online course for 2019 should now navigate to the NEW online YQCA course at yqca.learngrow.io.
 You will use your FAMILY 4HOnline login and password information to access the courses for the ACTIVE youth in your family.
 Only ACTIVE members will show in the drop down menu for access to the course.
 All registration questions with YQCA should be directed to firstname.lastname@example.org.
 There will not be local support for the YQCA program.
 All 4-Hers need to use the 4-H tab and not the FFA tab even if they are members of both organizations.
 There is a button for families that have forgotten their password.
 4-Hers that have started their QA training in the LQA site will be able to complete their modules and print off their certificate of completion and take it to their Extension Office.
 The YQCA site is user friendly and should make it easy for 4-H families to complete their QA training for this year.